 Resulting trusts, constructive trusts and estoppel

-If you contributed to the purchase price you could argue that you should have a corresponding interest in the property’s value – this is called a resulting trust.
-Alternatively if you can show that it was intended that the property was to be jointly owned and in relying on that intention you have acted to your detriment you may be able to argue that a constructive trust has arisen.
+If you contributed to the purchase price you could argue that you should have a corresponding interest in the property’s value – this is called a ‘resulting trust’.
+Alternatively if you can show that it was intended that the property was to be jointly owned and in relying on that intention you have acted to your detriment you may be able to argue that a ‘constructive trust’ has arisen.
 If your partner has assured you or led you to think that you have (or will have) rights in the property and you have either changed your position or acted to your detriment in reliance on that promise a Court may declare that the owner is prevented or “estopped” from denying you an interest.

 Tenants in Common and Joint Tenants

 If you’re contributing unequally to a property then consider owning it as Tenants In Common.
-There’s no automatic survivorship in this instance; if either owner dies whilst the property is jointly owned their share will pass in accordance with their will or the intestacy rules.
+There’s no automatic survivorship in this instance; if either owner dies while the property is jointly owned their share will pass in accordance with their Will or the intestacy rules.
 You may decide to agree at the outset unequal percentage shares.
 Alternatively you can have a Declaration of Trust drawn up which sets out how the proceeds are to be divided on a sale – this might be used where one party has paid the deposit and the agreement is that they get it back before any division of proceeds.
-If you’re going to own property this way it’s essential that you then make a Will as that will thereafter dictate what happens to your share if you die whilst owning the property.
-You should also consider how this might leave your partner if you were to pass away as if they are not adequately provided for they may be entitled to make an Inheritance Act claim.
+If you’re going to own property this way it’s essential that you then make a Will as that will thereafter dictate what happens to your share if you die while owning the property.
+You should also consider how this might leave your partner if you were to pass away, as if they are not adequately provided for they may be entitled to make an Inheritance Act claim.

 It’s never too late to take advice